Rita Huggins: Home life and other work

 She found a place to stay in Inala, but alcoholism and financial hardship forced the family into temporary accommodation from 1969 to 1972.
 Friends offered her their farm in The Gap in which to live and they moved there between 1972 and 1987.

 Huggins took up research work for the University of Queensland in 1973 looking into Aboriginal education in Queensland and the Northern Territory.

 Upon her return to Brisbane she found that the younger children, who had been left in the care of their elder sister, Gloria, had all been in a car accident.
 Gloria was killed in the accident and many of the children seriously injured.
 Huggins took in Gloria's children in 1976.

 Death and legacy

 Huggins died on 27 August 1996, in Brisbane, and was celebrated at a funeral of over 1000 people.
 She was survived by her children and grandchildren.

 The story of her life was written with her daughter Jackie Huggins, and Lillian Holt and published in 1994 – Auntie Rita.
 The book won the Stanner Award.
+An extract of this book is included in the Anthology of Australian Aboriginal literature.